Signing up for classes is a two-step process at Biola (NOTE: The process for online students may differ):

 If enrollment is not completed by the payment due date, you will be charged the $200 late fee and enter into the late enrollment period.
 There are no extensions or waivers for the late fee.
-Students may appeal the late fee after it has been charged to their student account by submitting an Appeal Form to the Office of the Registrar.
+Students may appeal the late fee after it has been charged to their student account by submitting an appeal via email to firstname.lastname@example.org.

 Your classes will be dropped if enrollment is not completed by the end of the late enrollment period — see the Academic Calendar for important enrollment dates and deadlines.

 Call Student Account Services at (562) 903-4760.
 If you get voicemail, please leave the following information and an account counselor will return your call by the next business day.
 Or, you may email email@example.com with the same information.

 If you are on campus, you may come by the Accounting office to speak with an Account Counselor during counseling hours (10:30–11:30 a.m. or 1:30–4 p.m.).

 Students: Make an online payment towards your balance from the Student Account Center.
 You may also securely store your payment methods for future quick and easy payments.

 Parents: To make a payment or view account activity, click here.

 Please note that your student must grant you access as an authorized user to use this feature.
 To do this the student must:

 • Add, update, or remove an authorized user.